abraunegg/onedrive/docs/known-issues.md

 **Workaround:**

-If the tracking of moving data to new local directories is requried, it is better to run the client in service mode (`--monitor`) rather than in standalone mode, as the 'move' of files can then be handled at the point when it occurs, so that the data is moved to the new location on OneDrive without the need to be deleted and re-uploaded.
+If the tracking of moving data to new local directories is required, it is better to run the client in service mode (`--monitor`) rather than in standalone mode, as the 'move' of files can then be handled at the point when it occurs, so that the data is moved to the new location on OneDrive without the need to be deleted and re-uploaded.

 ## Application 'stops' running without any visible reason
 **Issue Tracker:** [#494](https://github.com/abraunegg/onedrive/issues/494), [#753](https://github.com/abraunegg/onedrive/issues/753), [#792](https://github.com/abraunegg/onedrive/issues/792), [#884](https://github.com/abraunegg/onedrive/issues/884), [#1162](https://github.com/abraunegg/onedrive/issues/1162), [#1408](https://github.com/abraunegg/onedrive/issues/1408), [#1520](https://github.com/abraunegg/onedrive/issues/1520), [#1526](https://github.com/abraunegg/onedrive/issues/1526)